OscarEEC249/JavaSample/vsts-definitions-scripts/README.md

 # Requirements on VSTS Agent

-To be able to run this project ensure the following is installed on the **Windows VSTS Agent**:
+To be able to run this project ensure the following is installed on the **Windows VSTS Agent**

 ## Requirements Installation